Lee-Yen-Fei/V_Hack/README.md

 - [monitoring] ability to monitor the environment variables for each node upon click
 - [alerts] prompt warning messages when environment variables is at unoptimal values (node no. [x,y], environment variable)
 - [database] to search for crop species
-- [pest control] using drone images to identify crop damage
+- [pest control] using drone images to identify crop damage (depending on progress)

 Capital Market:
 - [budgeting] user-friendly budgeting, maybe can connect to e-wallet cashout transactions (privacy concern)?